ahrampy/timer/README.md

 - start the timer with either the play button or 'enter'

-- stop the timer with either the stop button or double-clicking
+- stop the timer with either the stop button, double-clicking, or single-clicking if the timer is done

 - add or subtract a minute from the current time with the plus or minus symbol